Colorado College provides many great perks to its employees and their families, including the following:

 Athletics - Many Colorado College athletics sponsors offer discounts to CC employees and students. see the CC Tigers website for more information.

 Baca Campus, Crestone, Colorado - Private visits by CC staff and faculty are offered as a benefit to CC employees.
 The Baca can be reserved on weekends, holidays and during the summer months for a minimal fee.
-To make a reservation, please call Rita Zook at x6686 or email email@example.com.
+To make a reservation, please call Drew Cavin at x7613 or email email@example.com.

-Bookstore – The CC bookstore offers new CC staff a free T-shirt, along with birthday and anniversary discounts.
+Bookstore – The CC bookstore offers new CC staff a free T-shirt, 10% everyday discounts for faculty and staff presenting a Gold Card.
 AR accounts receive a 20% discount on supplies orders.
-Check cashing is also available.
+A 20% discount will be given to staff during the weeks leading up to winter break.
 For more information click here.

 Business Office – The CC Business Office provides staff with free Notary services (call Barbara Mitchell x6693 or Lori Peck x6161); Gold Card – can be used at Wooglin’s Deli; Banking relationships – A list of banks that provide banking services for staff is listed here.
 For more information see the Business Office website.

 Campus Dining Services (Bon Appétit) – Bon Appétit offers a lunch and dinner club, and business meal vouchers as amenities to CC employees.
-The lunch club is 15 meals for $60 and includes breakfast or lunch.
-The dinner club is 15 meal for $75 and includes breakfast, lunch or dinner.
-The meal vouchers are a book of $5 lunch vouchers that faculty or staff can use for business meetings.
+The lunch club is 15 meals for $65.00 plus tax and includes breakfast or lunch.
+The dinner club is 15 meal for $80 plus tax and includes breakfast, lunch or dinner.
+The meal vouchers are a book of $5 lunch vouchers that faculty or staff can use for business meetings (10 meals for $50; business meetings only; no tax when purchased with p-card).
 All of these are valid in Rastall only.
 Lunch and Dinner Club can be purchased at the Rastall register and are loaded onto their individual ID card.
 Vouchers can be purchased at the register.

 Career Center –The Career Center can help you post open positions, whether for professional or even personal reasons.
 Babysitting, house sitting, pet sitting, watering plants, driving kids back and forth to things in the afternoon, research, anything you might need to hire someone for.